Holoday/ContinuousCollision/GameData/ContinuousCollisions/readme.txt

 Changes:

- - Improved stability of collisions by limiting continuous collisions to certain part categories (structural, areo, control).
+ - Improved stability of collisions by limiting continuous collisions to certain part categories (structural, aero, control).
  - Added automatic switching to the larger of two colliding vessels for better stability.
+ - Code refactor.

 Info: